A girl and a mother receiving your help!

-To answer to these needs, Yo quiero Yo puedo (IMIFAP) has developed educational materials on what to do in case of natural disasters.
-The materials are brief and easy to read, with simple and concrete instructions in themes like: first aid; personal hygiene and hygiene in the house; taking care of the babies in a case of a disaster; how to store prepare food and water in order to avoid diseases; team work and management of emotions.
-There are materials for both adults and children, as it is important that children learn the basic instructions too.
-This way, they can participate in the activities to help their families and communities, be less vulnerable in case of losing family members and learn to be responsible citizens when they grow up.
+With the money you gave us we helped directly three communities in Guerrero: Banco de Oro with 40 families; El Arenal with 30 families; and Comaltepec with 40 families as beneficiaries.
+In Oaxaca, we went to the municipality of Santo Domingo Teojomulco, where your donation benefited approximately 20 families.
+Yo quiero Yo puedo (IMIFAP) additionally developed educational materials on what to do in case of natural disasters for the community members.
+The materials are brief and easy to read, with simple and concrete instructions in themes like: first aid; personal and household hygiene; taking care of the babies in a case of a disaster; how to store and prepare food; how to store water in order to avoid diseases; team work, and management of their emotions.
+There are materials for both adults and children, as it is important that kids learn the basic instructions too.
+Yo quiero Yo puedo (IMIFAP) has also developed a 10-hour risk prevention course for the communities.